-To include all sorts of violent extremism - and have one key term - makes sense not only politically, but also academically and practically:
+Including all sorts of violent extremism - and having one key term - makes sense not only politically; but also academically and practically:

-- All different sorts of violent extremism are strikingly similar in their basic psychological phenomena. - The same principles of good practice methods in prevent/ derad apply across all sorts of extremism.
+- All different sorts of violent extremism are strikingly similar in their basic phenomena anyhow.

+- The principles of good practice methods in prevent/ derad are the same anyway with all sorts of extremism.